substitute03/snake-ng/README.md

   - The same rules as Classic but, now, consuming pellets will fill up the Blazing meter.
 When the Blazing meter is full, the Snake will start blazing for 5 seconds.
 During this time, all pellets are worth double points and collecting pellets will extend the Blazing status for an extra 1 second.
 Score as many points as you can in 1 minute.
 - **Delivery**
   - Deliver the parcels to the delivery points.
 When a parcel is delivered, it will be unwrapped and reveal a pellet.
 Consume pellets to score points.
 If you push a parcel out of bounds, it will respawn in a random location on the gameboard.
 Parcels are indicated by brown cells, and delivery points are indicated by grey cells.
+- **Portal**
+- Pellets are now portals.
+Two pelllets will now spawn at the same time, and consuming a pellet will cause the Snake to appear at the other pellet.

 ## High Scores